 What does FEE mean to Bob?

 I never went to graduate school, but I've always considered my time at FEE equivalent to a graduate degree in the freedom philosophy.
 Through FEE I received a solid education in economics, history, and philosophy.
 Though FEE I connected with and built relationships with numerous wonderful people, many of whom I am still close friends with today.
 Several FEE friends played a vital role in my professional development.
 And, with FEE on my resume, I was able to get my foot in the door and secure a career at IJ.
 Through FEE I was inspired to continue building myself as an individual, including doing my small part in working towards creating a more free and a more just world.

-Phil is a third-year law student at Fordham Universtiy School of Law in New York City, and an Articles & Notes Editor of the Fordham Law Review.
+Phil is an Associate Attorney with Burson & Fisher, P.A. in New York City.
+Phil graduated from Fordham University School of Law where he served as Articles & Notes Editor of the Fordham Law Review.
 He worked as a FEE intern in January 2011 and subsequently attended the FEE Advanced Austrian Economics Seminar in August 2011.
 He used the knowledge he acquired at that seminar to publish a Student Note in the Fordham Law Review that analyzes different zoning practices through public choice economics: Contract & Conditional Zoning Without Romance: A Public Choice Analysis, 81 Fordham L. Rev. 1923 (2013).
 In addition to his passion for liberty and free market economics, Phil is an avid New York sports fan.

 What does FEE mean to Phil?

 The 2011 Advanced Austrian Economics Seminar was an amazing experience for me.
 I learned so much that I have been able to apply to both my career and personal life, but perhaps more importantly I met brilliant present and future leaders of the liberty movement.
 I am forever grateful to FEE, and its generous donors, for the unforgettable experience.